scottrobertson/awesome-ynab/README.md

 - [Quota for YNAB](https://play.google.com/store/apps/details?id=com.ynabquota.starter) Quota for YNAB is a helper android app for those who are using YNAB.
 Users can configure the categories and they can check the available balance in them quickly.

+- [Budget or Your Life for YNAB](https://www.budgetoryourlife.com/) A tool that converts your YNAB budget from standard currency to life energy spent in hours as outlined in the book "Your Money or Your Life".

 ### Submit a Project

 To submit a project, please either create an issue, or submit a pull request.